 Shredded wheat cereals typically have about 4 grams of fiber, so they are a good option.
 You can also look at bran cereals, though do check the label to make sure you choose one with low sugar too.

-Best Tips for Serving Cereal to Kids
+Best Tips for Kids Cereal

 - I started serving cold cereal to my little guy around 16 months.
 Start with just a little milk to soften the cereal (but not make a giant mess).